ashutoshswamy/AI-Recipe-Generator/README.md

 - Google Gemini AI for powering the recipe generation
 - Create React App for the initial project setup

-## 🌐 Deployment

-### Deploy to Netlify

-1. Push your code to GitHub
-2. Connect your repository to Netlify
-3. Add your environment variable in Netlify dashboard:
-   - Key: `REACT_APP_GEMINI_API_KEY`
-   - Value: Your Gemini API key
-4. Deploy!

-### Deploy to Vercel

-1. Push your code to GitHub
-2. Import your repository in Vercel
-3. Add your environment variable in Vercel dashboard
-4. Deploy!

-## � Security

-- Never commit your `.env` file to version control
-- Keep your API key secure and rotate it regularly
-- Use environment variables for all sensitive data
-- The app includes CSP headers for enhanced security

 ## 🚀 Performance Optimizations